 Distance: 14km/8.7 miles Ascent: 690m/2263ft Time: 5-8 hours

 Balquidder and Rob Roy MacGregor

 The old churchyard in Balquidder is where Rob Roy is buried, along with his wife and 2 sons.
-This small, picturesque village is in the heartland of where Rob lived over the course of his eventful (and surprisingly long) life.
+This small, picturesque village is close to (as the crow flies) where Rob lived over the course of his eventful (and surprisingly long) life.